 Apprentices are employed by mentor farmers in our network.

 Participants leave our program “farmland ready,” with a clear vision of their career path in agriculture and the tools they need to make it happen.

-Countryside will invite applications from interns and mentor farmers for the 2022 season in early January!
-To learn more, contact New Farmer Academy Program Manager Ginnette Simko at gsimko@
+Countryside will invite applications from interns and mentor farmers for the 2023 season in January.
+To learn more, contact Countryside at firstname.lastname@example.org.

 The pilot year began our work to grow the next generation of food producers and farmland stewards!
 We welcomed and trained two interns, who developed farm skills while working on a few Countryside Initiative farms in Cuyahoga Valley National Park.
 We also placed our first apprentice at Trapp Family Farm, where she spent time honing her skills and learning additional subject matter such as farm business practices and record keeping.

 In 2019, Countryside expanded the program and welcomed a full-time Farm Educator to work with interns on our partner farm at Old Trail School.
-Working with a partner farm that supplies a school dining hall allows the interns to have an active role in production planning and work directly with their consumers (the students!).
 The summer of 2019 welcomed four interns, two of whom held placements on Countryside Initiative Farms.

 Old Trail School Partnership and the Learning Farm